-These are fairly easy to make, give yourself about 45 minutes from start to finish.
+These are easy to make, but give yourself about 45 minutes from start to finish, as they do take some time to cook up for the whole batch.
 It’s a great food project to get the kids involved with.
 We’re now addicted and make them once a week.
 Believe me, you’ll never go back!
 They are soooo delicious.

 - 3 cups flour – I love using half white and half wheat flour.
 It’s a perfect combination!